hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 ### Gated Execution

-If a Job Definition is set to having Gated Execution, then all work chunks for one step must be COMPLETED before any work chunks for the next step may begin.
+If a Job Definition is set to having Gated Execution, then all work chunks for a step must be `COMPLETED` before any work chunks for the next step may begin.

 ### Job Instance Completion

-A Batch Job Maintenance Service runs every minute to monitor the status of all Job Instances and the Job Instance is transitioned to either COMPLETED, ERRORED or FAILED according to the status of all outstanding work chunks for that job instance.
-If the job instance is still IN_PROGRESS this maintenance service also estimates the time remaining to complete the job.
+A Batch Job Maintenance Service runs every minute to monitor the status of all Job Instances and the Job Instance is transitioned to either `COMPLETED`, `ERRORED` or `FAILED` according to the status of all outstanding work chunks for that job instance.
+If the job instance is still `IN_PROGRESS` this maintenance service also estimates the time remaining to complete the job.